 We all want a lifetime of good oral health.
 However, sometimes brushing and flossing simply aren’t enough.
 A build-up of plaque and tartar over time can lead to tooth decay, cavities and gum disease.
 This can result in the removal of damaged teeth and costly and invasive replacement treatments like dental implants.

-To ensure a lifetime of happy and healthy teeth and gums, your dentist will recommend periodic teeth scaling and root planing.
+To ensure a lifetime of happy and healthy teeth and gums, your dentist will recommend periodic teeth scaling and root planning.
 These procedures are more generally known as deep cleaning.

 More intensive and in-depth than a regular dental clean, teeth scaling and root planing are often used to treat chronic periodontal disease (more commonly known as gum disease).